Post-chemotherapy cognitive impairment: Prognosis

 While frustrating, the ultimate outcome is very good: symptoms typically disappear in about four years, e.g., for breast cancer patients.

 Incidence

 PCCI affects a subset of cancer survivors, though the overall epidemiology and prevalence is not well known and may depend on many factors.
+As previously mentioned, PCCI affects between 13 and 70% of the general cancer patient population.

 It generally affects about 10–40% of breast cancer patients, with higher rates among pre-menopausal women and patients who receive high-dose chemotherapy.
+Additionally, there are high complaints of cognitive impairment in glioblastoma patients; 60–85% of patients report cancer-related cognitive impairments following surgery and adjunctive treatment.